Amy Winehouse family 'bereft' as police probe death

 The album spawned the hit "Rehab", which contains the lines: "They tried to make me go to rehab, I said no, no, no....
 Just try and make me go to rehab, I won't go, go go."

 Adding to her troubles was her turbulent relationship with Blake Fielder-Civil.
-The couple married in Miami in May 2007 he spent part of their marriage behind bars for an attack on a pub landlord and they divorced in July 2009.
+The couple married in Miami in May 2007 he spent part of their marriage behind bars for an attack on a pub landlord.
+They divorced in July 2009.

 In the end Winehouse did go to rehab, several times.

-The most recent was this year when she attended an additiction clinic, at her father's suggestion, just weeks before she embarked on what was meant to be a 12-day European comeback tour.
+The most recent was this year when she attended an addiction clinic, at her father's suggestion, just weeks before she embarked on what was meant to be a 12-day European comeback tour.